-A new Christmas attraction has come to San Diego and it’s called Global Winter Wonderland.
+A new Christmas attraction has come to San Diego (in 2017) and it’s called Global Winter Wonderland.
 I learned about it when I passed it on the freeway one night and saw the beautiful lights.
 It was enough to make me want to see it in person.
 I love all things Christmas — Christmas music, Christmas decorations, and Christmas lights!
 There’s just something wonderful about being immersed in it all as we celebrate the birth of Jesus Christ!
 Plus, the lights bring back fond memories of my Dad taking us for rides on December evenings to see all the Seattle light displays.

 Well, Global Winter Wonderland is like that backseat ride to see the lights, times a thousand!
 I love the theme: Travel the World in One Night!
 There’s music, performances, even circus acts!
 And hundreds of traditional Chinese-style “lanterns” — colorful silk or gauze fabric stretched across wire frames and lit from within.
 Sometimes, the fabric is even painted or embellished with intricate designs.